gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.GetSpawnChildrenModel(this BloonModel, bool) Method

-(Cross-Game compatible) Gets the SpawnChildrenModel for the bloon, and optionally creates one if it doesn't exist
+Gets the SpawnChildrenModel for the bloon, and optionally creates one if it doesn't exist

 ```csharp
 public static Assets.Scripts.Models.Bloons.Behaviors.SpawnChildrenModel GetSpawnChildrenModel(this Assets.Scripts.Models.Bloons.BloonModel bloonModel, bool addIfNotExists=false);